Ramavarmapuram: Govt Vocational Higher Secondary School

 The oldest educational establishment in the area is the Govt Vocational Higher Secondary School which was started off as an Upper Primary School in 1939.
 The High School was started in 1960 and was upgraded to its present form in 1984.
 The School offers vocational courses in plant protection, nursery management and ornamental gardening, maintenance and repairs of TV and radio, and maintenance and repairs of domestic appliances.
 Distinguished Malayalam poets G Sankara Kurup, Vailoppilly Sreedhara Menon and Mullanezhy Neelakandan had served this school as teachers.

 Kendriya Vidyalaya

 A Kendriya Vidyalaya (Central School) has started functioning in the premises of Kerala Police Academy in Ramavarmapuram from 30 August 2010.
 This is the second Kendriya Vidyalaya in Thrissur District.
 The other one is located at Puranattukara and it was established in 1985.
 There are a total of 39 Kendriya Vidyalayas in Kerala under the Ernakulam Region of the Kendriya Vidyalaya Sangathan.

 Welfare homes

-Christ Villa Poor Home

-Christ Villa Poor Home for the Elderly is Kerala's first residential counseling and rehabilitation centre.
-It was established in 1925.

-Christ Villa is under the management of Thrissur Archdiocese.
-It was expanded in 1947 by adding St Vincent's Orphanage, an orphanage for girls.
-Now a welfare home named Mamma Margaret's Home specifically ear-marked for women is also functioning in the same campus.
-The premises of the Home also houses a retreat centre of the Archdiocese, ABBA Renewal Centre, founded in 2008.

-The institution is partly funded by Help the Aged, UK and supported by HelpAge India.

-Nest : Village of Comfort

-This is a charitable institution of Thrissur Archdiocese and is functioning in the campus of Christ Villa Poor Home.
-It was inaugurated in January 2007.

-The clients of Nest are helped to lead a disciplined and healthy life through a combination of yoga, meditation, therapies, group and individual counseling, treatment and recreation.
-It is organizationally divided into four wings:

-Marian Clinical Counseling Institute, Mochana De-addiction Center, Bethsetha Treatment Center, Angels Rehabilitation Center.